psu13/mutable-hakyll/posts/yoneda-speedrun.md

 at the end will be a good place to start to better understand the whole game.

-**Note**: I am not a mathematician or a category theory expert.
+**Note**: Again, I am not a mathematician or a category theory expert.
 I just wrote this down trying to figure out the language.
 So everything in this document is probably wrong.